Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Discussion

 \section{Discussion}

-Owing to the high sensitivity of SMS, any sources of heterogeneity, caused by inherent experimental noise, system composition, non-optimized experimental conditions, or data fitting uncertainties, can significantly distort the data distributions by introducing broadening.
-This is especially true for fluorescence intensity data, as it is generally strongly dependent on the excitation probability of the sample~\cite{kruger2011fluorescence}, unlike the fluorescence lifetime.
-On the other hand, the resolved lifetime usually has a greater uncertainty than the resolved intensity, leading to additional broadening.
-Data broadening most often arises from noise and is much less likely from heterogeneity in physically meaningful states.
+Owing to the high sensitivity of SMS, {even modest experimental noise, system heterogeneity, suboptimal experimental conditions, or fitting uncertainties can substantially broaden measured data distributions.} This is especially true for fluorescence intensity data, as it is generally strongly dependent on the excitation probability of the sample \cite{kruger2011fluorescence}.
+On the other hand, the resolved lifetime usually has a greater uncertainty than the resolved intensity, leading to additional broadening {along the lifetime axis.
+Consequently, such broadening is most often dominated by noise and measurement or analysis uncertainty rather than genuine heterogeneity in the underlying physical states.}

 Skewed or unevenly distributed populations can bias clustering, causing cluster centers to be shifted away from where they might be expected through visual inspection.
 To address this, the grouping algorithm, implemented in the \textit{Full SMS} software, helps to denoise the data and reveal any dominant underlying relationships between experimental parameters, thereby tightening distributions for interpretation.
 The effect is evident when comparing, for example, Figures \ref{AlexaSixPanel}C and \ref{AlexaSixPanel}D, where, in the latter case, a cleaner and more structured distribution is observed.
 Grouping also emphasizes the linear trend between lifetime and intensity in many SMS experiments \cite{schlau2015single, botha2024advanced, gwizdala2016controlling, weston2002measuring, tinnefeld2001photophysical}.
 By denoising and tightening the data, grouping makes subsequent clustering easier, more robust, and more reliable.